Remote Hiring in India: Compliance Steps Global Employers Should Not Ignore

 Data Protection and Privacy Regulations

-India is strengthening its data protection framework.
-Employers must ensure employee data is handled responsibly.
+Notably, India is strengthening its data protection framework.
+In particular, employers must ensure employee data is handled responsibly.

 Best Practices for Compliance